-- Additional FTEs will be needed to adequately perform the agency's emergency management duties and responsibilities. - Additional information technology staff will be needed to develop an agency-wide animal management system to plan, implement, trouble-shoot, and train staff to utilize new and evolving technologies, including cloud services, mobility solutions, and document management systems. - Due to the livestock/poultry growth rate in Texas, the increased responsibilities of the field inspectors, veterinarians, epidemiologists, and compliance personnel could increase the number of employees needed. - Because of the continued complexities involved in recognizing, categorizing and effectively planning for eradication efforts of new and emerging animal diseases, more veterinary and epidemiological staff will be required to face future demands. - The continued effort to address cattle fever ticks in South Texas and other disease issues along the Rio Grande continues to stretch agency human and financial resources. - The wildlife interface hinders effective disease response and continues to present additional and unique challenges.
-For this reason, a wildlife biologist might be needed to work with issues related to nilgai and white tailed deer. - Due to future demands and ever evolving technology, additional FTEs may be needed to adequately address and monitor the agency's project management duties and responsibilities. - Due to future demands and ever-evolving legal complexities, additional FTEs may be needed to adequately address the agency's legal and compliance duties and responsibilities.
+- Due to the livestock/poultry growth rate in Texas, the increased responsibilities of the field inspectors, veterinarians, epidemiologists, and compliance personnel could increase the number of employees needed. - Because of the continued complexities involved in recognizing, categorizing and effectively planning for eradication efforts of new and emerging animal diseases, more veterinary and epidemiological staff will be required to face future demands. - The continued effort to address cattle fever ticks in South Texas and other disease issues along the Rio Grande continues to stretch agency human and financial resources. - The wildlife interface hinders effective disease response and continues to present additional and unique challenges.
+For this reason, a wildlife biologist might be needed to work with issues related to nilgai and white tailed deer. - Due to future demands and ever evolving technology, additional FTEs may be needed to adequately address and monitor the agency's project management duties and responsibilities. - Due to future demands and ever-evolving legal complexities, additional FTEs may be needed to adequately address the agency's legal and compliance duties and responsibilities. - Global trade is ever increasing and additional FTE's may be needed to respond to disease introductions and risks of disease introductions posed by animal and product movement.